 5. Penetration Tester:

 A penetration tester’s job is to break into the system or find possible exploits in different computer systems and software.
-Penetration tester’s primary responsibilities are: to plan and design penetrative tests, carry out tests and other simulations, creating reports and recommendations, advise management on security improvements, working with other employees to improve organizational cybersecurity.
+The penetration tester’s primary responsibilities are: to plan and design penetrative tests, carry out tests and other simulations, create reports and recommendations, advise management on security improvements, working with other employees to improve organizational cybersecurity.

 Pros and Cons of a career in ethical hacking